opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Each of the data types described in this proposal corresponds to an element described in the VIP's current `XML format specification <http://vip-specification.readthedocs.io/en/vip5/xml/index.html#elements>`_.
 While interoperability with VIP data is a goal of this proposal, there is not a one-to-one mapping between the tags within a VIP element and the properties of its corresponding data type in this OCDEP.

-Important differences between the proposed OCD data type and its corresponding VIP element are noted, if any, in Implementation_.
+Important differences between the proposed OCD data type and its corresponding VIP element are noted, if any, in each data type's "Mapping to VIP" subsection in Implementation_.

 One general note: VIP describes `<InternationalizedText> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html>`_ and `<LanguageString> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html#languagestring>`_ elements for the purposes of representing certain texts in multiple languages, e.g., the English and Spanish translations of the ``pro_statement`` and ``con_statement`` of a ``BallotMeasureContest``.
 In this proposal, these data types are described as simple strings.

 Questions
 =========

-* Does ``Election`` need a property to label the election as "general", "primary", "special" or "runoff"?
-This will likely be somewhere in the name (e.g., "2016 General") anyway, and these labels don't feel mutually exclusive (e.g., aren't there special primary elections?)
-VIP's `<Election> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/election.html>`_ element has an ``ElectionType`` field, but this is just a string that you can apparently populate with whatever.
-* Does ``Election`` need a property (maybe ``division_id``) to describe how broad is the broadest geography/jurisdiction of contests?
-This might be more accurate/flexible than ``Election.is_statewide``.
-This point might be more relevant to discuss later in the supplement proposal regarding election results.
 * Should ``Party`` be implemented as an ``Organization`` (or subclass)?
 If so, how do we handle national parties versus state parties (e.g., the DNC versus Missouri Democratic Party)?
 Would probably be more accurate to associate state and local candidates with state parties and federal candidates with the national parties.
 But most users will to want all Democrats to be grouped together regardless of the level of government, especially when analyzing election results.
 * Should the proposed subclasses of OCD data types (e.g., ``Election``, ``BallotMeasureContest``,  ``CandidateContest``) each implement its own ID or should it just inherit the id field of the base class?
 * Should competing to hold a public office in both the primary and the general election count as one candidacy or two?